vedraut/MNGTESTCASE/README.md

 5. Interfaces to interact business & repository layer.
 6. Avoided Reduntant code.
 7. SP written.
+8. Comments updated (Can you documatation library for more descriptive comments)

 Question 7
 Uploaded Repository to GITHUB.